videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/active-speaker-indication.md

 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
 slug: active-speaker-indication
 ---

 # Active Speaker Indication - React

-The Active Speaker indication feature in VideoSDK lets you know, which participant in a meeting is the active speaker.
+The Active Speaker Indication feature in VideoSDK allows you to identify the participant who is currently the active speaker in a meeting.
 This feature proves especially valuable in larger meetings or webinars, where numerous participants can make it challenging to identify the active speaker.

-Whenever any participant speaks in the meeting, the `onSpeakerChanged` event will trigger with the participant id of the active speaker.
+Whenever any participant speaks in a meeting, the `onSpeakerChanged` event will trigger, providing the participant ID of the active speaker.

 For example, the meeting is running with **Alice** and **Bob**.
 Whenever any of them speaks, `onSpeakerChanged` event will trigger and return the speaker's `participantId`.